Bear Creek Trail For ATV Riding

 Directions from Alpine: East End of Trail: Go southeast on Greys River Road #10138 to Bear Creek road #10214.
 Go west on Bear Creek Road about 1 1/4 mile, then right on Bear Creek Road #10255 to the road closure.
 The trail leads west up the creek.

 Note: As of September 2007, ATV riding on Forest Service roads is permitted only on designated roads.
 Also, all ATVs must have a valid Wyoming ATV registration.

-Overall, Bear Creek Trail is the 3rd most popular ATV riding trail of all 27 ATV trails in Wyoming.
+Overall, Bear Creek Trail is the 4th most popular ATV riding trail of all 27 ATV trails in Wyoming.
 Several of the better atv trails are nearby Bear Creek Trail including Covey Cutoff Trail, Trail Creek, Spring Creek Trail and North Horse Creek Trail.